 I covered it with the lid to help keep the heat in.

 At the end of 15 minutes, I flip the curds onto a cutting board with a towel underneath.
 The curds are still pretty juicy at this stage, and the towel catches the drips.

 Then I slice the curds into big chunks, about three inches long.

 I drain the whey out of the top pot of the double boiler, and put the chunks of curds back into the pot.

 Then comes a two-hour interval where the curd pieces are maintained at 100F.
 The curds are flipped every 15 minutes.
 About every other "flip," I insert the thermometer and see how close the temperature is to 100F.
-At the stage the curds can handle a little fudge factor, so I don't fret if it's a few degrees one way or the other.
+At this stage the curds can handle a little fudge factor, so I don't fret if it's a few degrees one way or the other.
 If the curds are too cool, I turn the gas on low for a minute or two.
 If the curds are too warm, I pull the top pot out of the double boiler and let it sit on a towel for awhile.

 At the end of two hours, the curd pieces are tough and resemble boiled chicken breast meat.

 At this point, each piece needs to be diced.
 I cut lengthwise through each piece before cutting criss-cross.

 Put all the diced pieces back into the pot.
 Cover and maintain the temperature at 100F for 30 minutes.
 Every ten minutes or so, I stir the pieces with my fingers -- not squeezing, just keeping the pieces from matting together.
 About halfway through this process, I add two tablespoons of cheese salt.
 "Cheese salt" is merely non-iodized table salt (apparently iodine can kill the lactic bacteria during the aging process).